awsdocs/amazon-textract-developer-guide/doc_source/API_AnalyzeID.md

 # AnalyzeID<a name="API_AnalyzeID"></a>

 Analyzes identity documents for relevant information\.
-This information is extracted and returned as `IdentityDocumentFields`, which records both the normalized field and value of the extracted text\.Unlike other Amazon Textract operations, `AnalyzeID` doesn't return any Geometry data\.
+This information is extracted and returned as `IdentityDocumentFields`, which records both the normalized field and value of the extracted text\.
+Unlike other Amazon Textract operations, `AnalyzeID` doesn't return any Geometry data\.

 ## Request Syntax<a name="API_AnalyzeID_RequestSyntax"></a>